 After majoring in Marketing and Accounting (College of Commerce) at the University of Saskatchewan, Dana Lesiuk continued her studies at the University of Regina, which included Film and Video Production and English Honours.
 She is an award-winning writer, and holds a highly successful track record of building businesses within the entertainment industry.
 In addition to working with Hospitality Network Canada, she acted as Creative Director of one of the first digital signage networks in Canada, and founded the production company, Aristea Artists.
 She holds credits in producing, directing, publicity, production coordinating and script supervising on numerous international productions – from documentaries to comedy series to blockbuster movies.
 Her award-winning feature film, Rust (Sony Pictures), opened the 2010 Yorkton Film Festival.

 Proud to call Yorkton her “home town”, Debbie is an avid supporter of the arts in the city.
 Debbie is a graduate of the University of Saskatchewan, an English major, and after a lengthy career as a writer/producer with CTV, Debbie is thrilled to be part of the team of “our amazing Film Festival”.
 She credits her parents and high school teachers for encouraging her first experiences with the Film Festival, which began an ardent interest that continues to this day.
 Debbie is an enthusiastic writer and gardener; an eager, if not skilled, artist; and a happy volunteer for many organizations in Yorkton.

-For the last decade and a half Joanne McDonald’s world has mostly been filled with screen-based media (which until recently was better known as film and television) and lots of coffee.
+Sometime between the invention of colour television and the first HD broadcast in Canada, Joanne McDonald’s world has mostly been filled with screen-based media (which until recently was better known as film and television) and lots of coffee.

 Although her dad remains skeptical to this day, there is proof that someone with a philosophy degree can get a real job.